 For more UNHCR’s work globally, visit the Education pages of our global website.

-A recent publication on Refugee Education in Cyprus: Challenges and Opportunities takes a closer look at access to the national education system for children at the Reception Centre, unaccompanied children, mainstreaming and other schooling options.
+The publication on Refugee Education in Cyprus: Challenges and Opportunities takes a closer look at access to the national education system for children at the Reception Centre, unaccompanied children, mainstreaming and other schooling options.
 A series of recommendations are offered and integration measures are also highlighted.

 Some refugee-themed literature titles to put on your reading list: